Gender Pay Gap Reporting

 |Percentage in Upper Quartile||Percentage in Upper Middle Quartile||Percentage in Lower Middle Quartile||Percentage in Lower Quartile|

 Logistics is an industry where women are underrepresented.
 That trend is true for our business and understandably negatively influences our gender pay gap.
 Moreover, this is further exacerbated by weak representation at senior levels, regardless of enhanced efforts to recruit women into these roles.

-The quartile findings were expected with the industry being heavily male dominated.
+The quartile findings were expected with the industry being heavily male-dominated.
 Our largest proportion of women are within the lower quartile range.
-It appears this is largely because of lower paid administration roles.
-However as detailed above, these roles also attract a bonus which the gender pay hourly rate calculation ignores (because it is not received by full-time relevant employees in the relevant pay period).
+This is largely because of lower-paid administration roles.
+However, these roles attract a bonus which feeds into the median bonus gender pay gap which shows a median female bonus of 125% greater than the male figure.
+It is worth noting that these bonuses are ignored by the gender pay hourly rate calculation because they are not received by the employees in the relevant pay period.

 These calculations are accurate.